mantas15/Datashare/README.md

 # Datashare
-Software which helps to send files and to communicate with team members.
+A Windows App which provides file transfer and chat abilities.